 To make the Pulao Masala:

-Marination:
+For Marination:

 To make the Basanti Pulao:

-- Strain from the pan.
+- Remove them from the pan.

 - Temper the Ghee with Cinnamon Stick, Green Cardamom, Black Cardamom, Clove, and Bay Leaf.

-- Keep the heat on the higher side.
+- Keep the heat high.

-- Lightly mix and cook for 2-3 minutes on low flame covering the pan with a lid.
+- Gently combine and cook for 2-3 minutes on low heat, covering the pan with a lid.

 Notes